Ilusion9/minesweeper-java/README.md

-# java-simple-minesweeper
+# Description
-Simple Minesweeper in Java
+Simple Minesweeper in Java using javafx